Who is performing on Saturday Night Takeaway this week?

 Who will be performing this week?

-English singer and songwriter Anne-Marie will be taking to the Saturday Night Takeaway stage this weekend.
+Get ready to learn some new dance moves, as street dancing duo Twist and Pulse will be taking to the Saturday Night Takeway stage this weekend.

-Revealing all on their Facebook page, Saturday Night Takeaway posted: “Ciao Adios I’m done, because we’ve got actual Anne-Marie on the show this week!”
+Revealing all on their Twitter, SNT posted a clip of the British group as they wrote: “The End Of The Show Show will be in safe hands (or should we say feet?!) with @TwistandPulse!
+Roll on this week’s #SaturdayNightTakeaway!”

-The 28-year-old also confirmed her appearance on the show, sharing SNT’s post on her Twitter account as she revealed it’s been her “childhood dream” to perform on the show.
+Twist and Pulse – real names Ashley and Glen – confirmed their appearance on the social media site, writing: “SURPRISE!
+WE’RE SO EXCITED FOR THIS!
+It’s about to go down #SaturdayNightTakeaway.”

 Who else will be on the show?